HarshK0008/Multi-Step-Form-HRMS/README.md

 * **Persist Form Data** : Save user progress in local storage, so data persists even if the user leaves the page and returns later.
 * **Responsive Navigation** : Ensure the "Next" button is only enabled when all required fields in the current step are valid.

----

-This README file now includes an expanded description of the project's requirements, clearly outlining the multi-step form, validation processes, and asynchronous behaviors, as well as adding specific details related to each step and feature of the form.